wireapp/wire-docs/src/how-to/install/configure-federation.rst

 an SRV record for ``_wire-server-federator._tcp.<Backend Domain>`` that informs other wire-server backends where to find your actual servers.

-**IMPORTANT** Once this option is set, it cannot be changed without breaking experience for all the users which are already using the backend.
+**IMPORTANT**: Once this option is set, it cannot be changed without breaking experience for all the users which are already using the backend.

 .. _consequences-backend-domain: